TechMCDocs/TechMCDocs.github.io/Blocks.md

 ---
 title: Blocks
-description: List of blocks and all there properties
+description: List of blocks and all their properties
 ---

 write blocks description here